 - Between cities: TGV connects Marseille to Paris in 3 hours (from €25 booked early).

-Choose Marseille if: You want sunshine, sea, and savings.
-Ideal for remote workers, freelancers, and anyone who values quality of life over career prestige.
-You'll save €500-800/month compared to Paris.
+Choose Marseille if: you want sun, sea, and savings.
+Best for remote workers, freelancers, and anyone who picks quality of life over career prestige.
+Expect to save €500-800/month vs Paris.

-Choose Paris if: You need access to France's top job market, thrive in world-class cultural institutions, or want the largest international expat community in France.
+Choose Paris if: you need France's top job market, the world-class cultural institutions, or the country's biggest international expat community.

 Compare Your Budget: Marseille vs Paris